BranRitz/react-survey-management/README.md

 1. Clone this repo.
 2. On the command line, move into the top level directory of the repo.
 You should see a "Dockerfile" and "docker-compose.yml" file.
+3. Run `pip install -r requirements.txt` to install all required
-3. Run `docker-compose up -d`, which will spin up all services for this project as daemons.
+4. Run `docker-compose up -d`, which will spin up all services for this project as daemons.
-4. You can now run the above commands on the ommand line to hit the services.
+5. You can now run the above commands on the ommand line to hit the services.
-5. For your project, you can use whatever requests library to send http requests to this service.
+6. For your project, you can use whatever requests library to send http requests to this service.
-6. From here, you should be able to use a library to return a CSV file from the returned JSON of these http requests.
+7. From here, you should be able to use a library to return a CSV file from the returned JSON of these http requests.